chiffa/BioFlow/dev_decision_log.md

  - In case of go/uniprot and reactome parsers, create wrapping objects, that would contain memoization dictionaries.

+ - change to element import directories from which too many functions/objects are imported (import numpy as np)

+ - refactor the configs to contain the following elements:
+    - Configs computed based on the .ini files
+    - Inner configs that has an effect on what is being computed
+    - Inner configs that has only anything to do with the project structure and implementation

 ## Major refactoring suggestions: